 Academic advisors help students clarify their academic goals, decide which courses to take, understand academic regulations, connect with the services they need and, ultimately, take charge of their own education.
 It is recommended that students meet with an academic advisor for assistance in planning their academic program.
-Students who find themselves in difficulty with the academic regulations and/or degree requirements of the University should consult an academic advisor for advice.
+Students who find themselves in difficulty with the academic regulations and/or degree requirements of the University should consult an academic advisor for advisor for advisor for advisor for advisor for advice.